AI-ffinity/nmr_tutorials/TOPSPIN/Sensitivity_Measurement/Sensitivity_Loss_3Dto4D.md

-# Measurement of S/N ratio in 15N-edited 3D NOESY and in 4D HCNH NOESY.
+# INCOMPLETE!
+Measurement of S/N ratio in 15N-edited 3D NOESY and in 4D HCNH NOESY.

 ------------